Elephant Boy (film): Critical reception

-In a contemporary review, The New York Times found the film "one of the most likable of the jungle pictures.
+Reviewing for The New York Times in April 1937, Frank S. Nugent found the film "one of the most likable of the jungle pictures.
 Having a simple story at its heart, it has had the wisdom and the good taste to tell it simply and without recourse to synthetic sensationalism.
 Sabu, its 12-year-old hero, never once is chased by a tiger, embraced by a python or dropped into a swirl of crocodiles", and concluded that "Sabu, the Indian boy, is a sunny-faced, manly little youngster, whose naturalness beneath the camera's scrutiny should bring blushes to the faces of the precocious wonder-children of Hollywood.
 He's a much better actor than the British players Mr. Flaherty tried to disguise behind frizzed beards and Indian names".
 Other critics were less kind.
 Writing for The Spectator in 1937, Graham Greene gave the film a poor review, characterizing it as a "faltering and repetitive picture" and noting that the "disappointing diminutive achievement" was caused directly by "enormous advance publicity, [the] director [being] out of touch with the Press for months, [and] rumours".
 Greene criticized director Flaherty as having released a film with "bad cutting, [] dreadful studio work, [and a] pedestrian adaptation [of] Kipling's story", and specified that Flaherty's biggest "positive crime" in the film was its story construction.

 More recently, Time Out thought the film "amiable but dated", and specifically: "Fiction and documentary footage rub shoulders uneasily, but the latter (shot by Flaherty in India) is vividly watchable".

 Box office

-The film earned UK distributors £54,615.
+The film earned UK distributors £54,615 in rentals.
+This was equivalent to gross revenue and ticket sales.

+In the United States and Canada, the film earned $2 million in rentals.
+This was equivalent to gross revenue (Note: See Film industry.) and ticket sales.

+Worldwide, the film grossed an estimated in revenue and sold an estimated tickets in the United Kingdom and North America.